-These days a whole leg of lamb would overwhelm Scott and I, so I scaled it back to a couple of lamb chops.
+Being empty nesters, a whole leg of lamb would overwhelm Scott and I, so I scale it back to a couple of lamb chops.
 And actually, I think I like this better because it’s not a whole roast — and everyone gets a bone to nibble on!
 (By nibble, I mean two hands and a disturbingly aggressive intent to glean every last morsel from the bone.)

 - 2 large cloves garlic

 - 1 teaspoon kosher salt

 - 8 lamb chops about 1 1/2-2" thick